xubowen0816/bowen-xu.github.io/_pages/activities.md

 ---
 The following are the various activities I have participated in, including volunteers, social practice and industrial practice:

-* Volunteer for Shanghai Marathon 2020, 2022.
+* Volunteer for Shanghai Marathon, 2020, 2022.
 * Director of ShanghaiTech University New Year's Eve Show Program Team, 2020.
 * Social Practice, Group Leader(Advanced Individual), Gansu, China 2021.
   * Assist Longnan Guanegou National Forest Park to create an AAAAA Tourist Attraction of China.